The smallest singular value of a shifted $d$-regular random square matrix: Abstract

 \section{Abstract}

 We derive a lower bound on the smallest singular value of a random $d$-regular matrix, that is, the adjacency matrix of a random $d$-regular directed graph.
-More precisely, let $C_1<d< c_1 n/\log^2 n$ and let $\Mc$ be the set of all $0/1$-valued square $n\times n$ matrices such that each row and each column of a matrix $M\in\Mc$ has exactly $d$ ones.
-Let $M$ be uniformly distributed on $\Mc$.
-Then the smallest singular value $s_{n} (M)$ of $M$ is greater than $c_2 n^{-6}$ with probability at least $1-C_2\log^2 d/\sqrt{d}$, where $c_1$, $c_2$, $C_1$, and $C_2$ are absolute positive constants independent of any other parameters.
+Specifically, let $C_1<d< c n/\log^2 n$ and let $\Mc$ be the set of all $n\times n$ square matrices with $0/1$ entries, such that each row and each column of every matrix in $\Mc$ has exactly $d$ ones.
+Let $M$ be a random matrix uniformly distributed on $\Mc$.
+Then the smallest singular value $s_{n} (M)$ of $M$ is greater than $n^{-6}$ with probability at least $1-C_2\log^2 d/\sqrt{d}$, where $c$, $C_1$, and $C_2$ are absolute positive constants independent of any other parameters.
+Analogous estimates are obtained for matrices of the form $M-z\,\idmat$, where $\idmat$ is the identity matrix and $z$ is a fixed complex number.

 { \bf AMS 2010 Classification:} { primary: 60B20, 15B52, 46B06, 05C80; secondary: 46B09, 60C05 }

 { \bf Keywords: } { Adjacency matrices, anti-concentration, condition number, invertibility, Littlewood--Offord theory, random graphs, random matrices, regular graphs, singular probability, singularity, sparse matrices, smallest singular value}